Common assault: Alternative verdict

 The original effect of sections 39 and 40 of the Criminal Justice Act 1988 was that common assault was not available as an alternative verdict under section 6(3) of the Criminal Law Act 1967.

 Common assault is now available as an alternative verdict under section 6(3) of the Criminal Law Act 1967, by virtue of section 6(3A) of that Act (which was inserted by section 11 of the Domestic Violence, Crime and Victims Act 2004).

 Whether it is a statutory offence

-In DPP v.
-Taylor and DPP v.
-Little it was held that common assault is a statutory offence, contrary to section 39 of the Criminal Justice Act 1988.
+In DPP v Taylor, DPP v Little it was held that common assault is a statutory offence, contrary to section 39 of the Criminal Justice Act 1988.
 This decision was criticised and in Haystead v DPP the Divisional court expressed the obiter opinion that common assault remains a common law offence.

 Mode of trial and sentence

 In England and Wales, it is a summary offence.
 However, where section 40 of the Criminal Justice Act 1988 applies, it can be an additional charge on an indictment.
 It is usually tried summarily.

 However, if it is tried, it is punishable with imprisonment for a term not exceeding six months, or a fine not exceeding level 5 on the standard scale, or both.

 See Crown Prosecution Service Sentencing Manual for case law on sentencing.
 Relevant cases are: